![]() |

 | Trackbacks (0)

 Thursday, July 27.
 2006NEWS FLASH: Hunger Strike Threatened at Maggie's Farm.
-Developing...The dog days of July and August are Our threat is this: If other bloggers don't blogroll us, and throw us a pity-link once in a while, and if our readers don't forward our blog with a hearty recommendation to all of their friends and colleagues and relatives and enemies, we will go on a Hunger Strike until Labor Day, limiting our diets solely to beer and pizza.
+Developing...The dog days of July and Our threat is this: If other bloggers don't blogroll us, and throw us a pity-link once in a while, and if our readers don't forward our blog with a hearty recommendation to all of their friends and colleagues and relatives and enemies, we will go on a Hunger Strike until Labor Day, limiting our diets solely to beer and pizza.
 That includes breakfast.
 We do make make such threats lightly - so be forewarned.
 Maggie's Farm is our name, and passive-aggressive is our game.
 No negotiating: Do what we demand - or else we will damage our health!
 Look - I know we aren't the best blog in the world, but we are all proud to be listed in Harmons' World Weblog Review (Copyright 2006) as:

 If we find this hunger strike to be effective, we just might decide to continue it until war is eliminated from the earth, and all people find happiness.
 (Hope you enjoyed the Elevator piece - interesting basic info.)